ioan-thomas/countries-rest-api/README-template.md

 ]
 ```

-I noticed that the letters correspond to a code, known as a cca3 country code, that was a another paramter available from the API JSON object via `country.cca3`.
+I noticed that the letters correspond to a code (known as a cca3 country code) that was another paramter available from the API JSON object via `country.cca3`.

 From the get-go, I had planned to create an object of all the possible cca3 and country name combinations, the cca3 code being the key and the country name being the value.